siriscmv/invite-management-docs/terms/TOS.md

 ---
-description: 'Last updated on 16th january 2022'
+description: 'Last updated on 12th february 2022'
 ---

 # Terms of Service